carlpeaslee/InteractiveBookCreatorReader/README.md

-# rsj_0.1.0
+# PlotCool
-A mean stack app I've been working on.

-Allow educators and writers to create interactive, responsive, dynamic ebooks / texts that change based on user inputs.
+PlotCool is a singlepage MEAN stack application that will allow educators and writers to create interactive, responsive, dynamic ebooks / texts that change based on user inputs.